What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 Situations where the individual feels trapped, powerless, or unable to escape (e.g., captivity, community violence, trafficking).

-Developmental Stage During Trauma:
+Developmental Stage During Trauma

 Trauma occurring in early childhood or adolescence, a critical period for emotional, social, and attachment style development, heightens vulnerability.
+Learn more about the impact of trauma on attachment styles.

-Lack of Social Support:
+Lack of Social Support

 Limited support from family, friends, or community following the trauma can increase the risk.

-Pre-existing Mental Health Issues:
+Pre-existing Mental Health Issues

 A personal or family history of mental health disorders, such as depression or anxiety, increases susceptibility.

-Dissociation During Trauma:
+Dissociation During Trauma

 Experiencing dissociative states during trauma is linked to a higher risk of developing C-PTSD.